hemachandhran/Open-Source-ASIC-Design-RTL-to-GDSII/Week 3/README.md

 ## Phase 2: Standalone Block Verification

-Executed all standalone verification tests and documented their simulation results.
+Executed all standalone verification tests and documented their simulation results (check out the "standalone_results" directory for detailed report).

 ### Highlights